 Beef broth can keep up to 4-5 days in the fridge!

-If you’re looking for more of a quick fix, then pop the jar of beef broth into the freezer!
-The beef broth can be preserved from 4-6 months.
+If you’re looking for a quick fix, pop the beef broth jar into the freezer!
+The beef broth can be preserved for 4-6 months.

 Homemade beef broth should be allowed to cool, then put in an airtight container in the freezer.
 This will ensure your beef broth lasts for up to 3 months.